 Since launching our first wind power project in 2008, Duke Energy Renewables generates more than 1,600 megawatts of wind power at 15 wind farms across the country, providing enough zero-carbon energy to power about half a million homes.

 (Watch the video above for more information on how we develop wind power projects.)

 Investing in wind generation is one way Duke Energy is working to conserve our natural resources while serving our customers with affordable, reliable and increasingly clean energy.
 Duke Energy has invested more than $2.5 billion to build our wind power business.

-Duke Energy entered the wind energy sector in 2007 with the acquisition of Austin, Texas-based Tierra Energy, a leading wind project development company.
-The purchase brought Duke Energy more than 1,000 megawatts of wind assets under development in the Western and Southwestern United States.
-Duke Energy finalized its purchase of Catamount Energy, based in Rutland, Vt., in September 2008 to significantly enhance its wind portfolio.
-The acquisition included a 50 percent stake in the Sweetwater project in Nolan County, Texas – one of the largest wind projects in the country.
+Duke Energy entered the wind industry with the acquisition of Austin, Texas-based Tierra Energy in 2007.
+The purchase brought us more than 1,000 megawatts of wind assets under development in the Western and Southwestern United States.
+And today, our growing portfolio of wind power solutions continues to evolve.
+Through a series of strategic acquisitions and development projects, we now own and operate a total of 15 wind farms, including a 50 percent stake in the Sweetwater project in Nolan County, Texas – one of the largest wind projects in the country.

-See our Wind Power Projects Fact Sheet for a summary of Duke Energy's commercial wind farms or click on one of the links at the bottom of this page for an overview and highlights of each project.
+View our Wind Power Projects Fact Sheet for a summary of Duke Energy's commercial wind farms or click on one of the links at the bottom of this page for an overview of each project.